|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 1st Lt Joe Pate, O-798325 (survived)

 Built by Douglas.
-Delivered to the U. S. Army.
-Ferried overseas to Australia.
+Delivered to the U. S. Army Air Force (USAAF) as C-47A-35-DL Dakota serial number 42-23959.
+Ferried overseas via Hickam Field then across the Pacific to Australia.

-Wreckage remains at Fairfax Station.
-Around 1966-1967 the nose section was cut off and taken to Jacksons Airport.
+This aircraft remained at Fairfax Station.
+Sometime during 1966-1967 the nose section was cut off and taken to Jacksons Airport.
+Both engines, and one cowling with the name "Joanne" or "Joanna" were recovered to the PNG War Museum.
 The rest of the wreckage was scrapped sometime later or otherwise disappeared.

 Michael Claringbould visited the wreck in 1964: